 The Japanese had pinned many of their hopes for securing the Pacific on Shinano.
-The ship had been constructed in absolute secrecy.
-Indeed, when the American commander torpedoed the big ship, he wasn’t even sure what he was hitting.
+The massive ship had been constructed in absolute secrecy.
+Indeed, when the American commander torpedoed the carrier, he wasn’t even sure what he was hitting.

 Shortly before he launched his torpedoes, Captain Joseph Enright reportedly took a quick look at the Japanese ship through his periscope, making a sketch of the ship for future reference.
 Shinano didn’t look like any of the known Japanese vessels in the area, and no one really knew what he’d sunk until after the war.